The extraordinary (and typically unconventional) memoir from visionary filmmaker David Lynch, co-creator of Twin Peaks

 “Intriguing … David Lynch has never lacked room to dream, for which we and he must thank our lucky stars”

 David Lynch advanced to the front ranks of international cinema in 1977 with the release of his first film, the startlingly original Eraserhead.
-Since then, Lynch has been nominated for three Best Director Academy Awards for The Elephant Man, Blue Velvet and Mulholland Drive, was awarded the Palme d’Or for Wild at Heart and has established himself as an artist of tremendous range and wit.
-In 1990, Twin Peaks mania swept the world when his groundbreaking television series premiered on ABC.
-A new season of Twin Peaks aired in May 2017 to widespread acclaim.
+Since then, Lynch has been nominated for three Best Director Academy Awards, for The Elephant Man, Blue Velvet and Mulholland Drive, awarded the Palme d’Or for Wild at Heart and established himself as an artist of tremendous range and wit.
+In 1990, Twin Peaks mania swept the world.
+A new season of Twin Peaks aired in May 2017 to widespread acclaim. @DAVID_LYNCH

 Kristine McKenna is a widely published critic and journalist who wrote for the Los Angeles Times from 1977 to 1998.
 Her profiles and criticism have appeared in Artforum, The New York Times, Artnews, Vanity Fair, The Washington Post and Rolling Stone Magazine.